cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This document aims to address this lapse by providing a thorough set of recommendations across a range of implementations, and curve types.
-We provide implementation and perfomance details for each mechanism, along with references to the security rationale behind each recommendation and guidance for applications not yet covered.
+We provide implementation and performance details for each mechanism, along with references to the security rationale behind each recommendation and guidance for applications not yet covered.

-Each algorithm conforms to a common interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
+Each algorithm conforms to a common interface, i.e., it maps an element from a bitstring {0, 1}^\* to a curve E. For each variant, we describe the requirements for E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.